zhenyasav/slider/README.md

 		# how to format the numeric value to a string
 ```

+## Common API

+#### `slider.position(position, options)`
+Pass a numeric argument in the range `0..1` to set the slider to a normalized position.

+#### `slider.value(value, options)`
+Pass a value in the range `options.min .. options.max` to set the slider to a specific value.

 ## Events
 Slider throws three kinds of events on the main DOM element `slider.element`.
 These are `change`, `drag`, and `transition`.
-When handling the 'change' event, the current slider value is accessible through the event's `value` property.
+When handling the `change` event, the current slider value is accessible through the event's `value` property.
 If receiving a jQuery wrapped event, `event.originalEvent.value`.

-`change` is fired immediately when the position changes, before any transitions begin
+-`change` is fired immediately when the position changes, before any transitions begin
-`drag` is fired whenever the user moves the knob
+-`drag` is fired whenever the user moves the knob, `event.value` and `event.position` are available
-`transition` is fired when the knob is finished transitioning after the knob is released or an animation finishes after calling `slider.position(p)` or `slider.value(v)`
+-`transition` is fired when the knob is finished transitioning after the knob is released or an animation finishes after calling `slider.position(p)` or `slider.value(v)`

 ## Custom Components
 The slider instantiates child components based on the configuration in `Slider.components`.
 The core pieces of slider: the knob, track, and label are also components.